Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: smooth boundaries

 hereafter called the Froude ray.
 The latter and its $y<0$ reflection define an inner wake of the opening angle

-that only contains the transverse wavefronts.
-Both the diverging and transverse wavefronts are found outside the inner wake and are bounded by Kelvin's $39^{\circ}$ angle.
+that only contains the transverse wavefronts; in the second step we specified to the $Q\gg1$ limit.
+We note that both the diverging and transverse wavefronts are found outside the inner wake and are bounded by Kelvin's $39^{\circ}$ angle.
 As $Q$ approaches $3/2$, the inner wake widens and the segments of the diverging wavefronts shorten.
 At $Q=3/2$ the inner wake angle (\ref{inner_angle}) matches Kelvin's $39^{\circ}$, and the diverging wavefronts disappear.
-The wakes having the geometry of Figure \ref{wakes}b have been observed both in nature \cite{Newman} and numerical studies \cite{DBR,Ellingsen,BDR}.
+The wakes having the geometry of Figure \ref{wakes}b have been observed both in nature (see for example, Ref.\cite{Newman}, Figure 6.17, or Ref.\cite{Falkovich}, Figure 3.4) and numerical studies \cite{DBR,Ellingsen,BDR}.

 For $1<Q<3/2$, Figure \ref{wakes}c, the wake consists entirely of the transverse wavefronts confined within the wedge of the angle (\ref{inner_angle}) smaller than Kelvin's.
 As the cutoff parameter $Q$ approaches unity, the wake narrows and disappears for $Q<1$.
 The absence of the wake for $Q<1$ does not imply strict lack of the waves but indicates that the stationary phase approximation no longer applies, and that the waves are weak.